Signed in as:

 Additions for developing Mindful Presence in Skill 03:

-Soften = Relaxing your body and mind with gentle breaths to let go of the distraction.
+Soften = Relax your body and mind with gentle breaths to let go of distractions and return your awareness to your body.

 Progression Map for Mindfulness of Breathing